woodstr3313/project-chat-app/README.md

 ## Questions 👋
 Questions or comments about the project?
-Feel free to reach out to any of the contributors listed above.
+Feel free to reach us to any of the contributers listed above.

 Happy Coding!